 Free film screening, panel of experts, information on symptoms and treatment, more

-The Counseling and Advising Center at Parkland College will host a National Depression Screening Day presentation on Thursday, October 24 from noon to 1 p.m. in Room D244.
+Parkland College will host National Depression Screening Day events Wednesday, Nov.
+4 from noon to 1 p.m. in Room D244.

 Symptoms of depression can include prolonged sadness or unexplained crying spells, significant changes in eating and sleeping patterns, irritability or agitation, pessimism, lethargy/loss of energy, feelings of guilt or worthlessness, inability to concentrate, inability to take pleasure in former interests, social withdrawal, unexplained aches and pains, and recurring thoughts of death or suicide.